Mr. Muhammad Zia-Ur-Rehman

 – The use of technology, such as bio-metric electronic voters’ identification devices is useful in ensuring electoral transparency, especially in Pakistan, where manual voter lists generally contain discrepancies and provide a chance to politicians to manipulate results in their favour.
 The campaign successfully highlighted such transparency issues; however, a rigorous advocacy campaign should be launched by the civil society including NGO’s and media to ensure use of technology in the general / local bodies’ elections.

-One thought on “In Top 5 Nominees For Nelson Mandela-Graca Michel Innovation Award 2016 (post your comments here)
+1 thoughts on “In Top 5 Nominees For Nelson Mandela-Graca Michel Innovation Award 2016 (post your comments here)

 Comments are closed.